greg-raven/grus/_posts/2021-08-04-an-exchange-about-covid-19-vaccines.md

 ---
-title: 'An exchange about COVID-19 vaccines'
+title: "An exchange about COVID-19 vaccines"
 layout: post
 categories:
 - Commentary